manuel-di-iorio/promisify-es6/README.md

 **NOTE:** Starting from Node.js v.8.0.0, the promisify method is now included in the `util` native library.

-Usage of the native method is recommend!
+Usage of the native method is recommended!

 ```
 // Native promisify example